Long term planning

 - funding – typically a buy-out or self-sufficiency measure is used

-- asset allocation – how to de-risk over time, including triggers designed to lock-in the profits from any periods of favourable investment performance
+- asset allocation – how to de-risk over time.

-In practice developing these plans has been challenging.
-Companies have been put off by both the nature of the commitment and the fees and management time needed to explore the concept.
-Whilst for some companies there can be a significant advantage in agreeing a long term plan, the decision process needs to be streamlined, simple to work through and cost-effective.
-It should be about modelling how to get to the desired destination as painlessly as possible.
+Companies can be put off by both the nature of the commitment and the fees and management time needed to explore the concept.
+Whilst for some companies there can be a significant advantage in agreeing a long term plan, the funding and investment strategy needs to be simple to manage and flexible enough to address corporate objectives.

-However, technology is only a component of the solution we offer.
-Our team will help you develop your plan and make sure it is practical to implement.
-Since we understand the issues which the trustees and their advisers will need to work through, we can help ensure that the design of your proposals avoids any unnecessary hurdles to agreement.
+Our team will help you to develop your plan and make sure it is practical to implement.
+We understand the issues which the trustees and their advisers will need to work through, so we can ensure that the design of your plan avoids any unnecessary hurdles to agreement.

 The trustees of a £5 billion pension scheme were keen to introduce a long-term investment de-risking strategy with an associated secondary funding target.
 The trustees proposed a de-risking strategy involving switching from equities into long-dated gilts and a secondary funding target based on unadjusted gilt yields and a 12 year recovery period.